Finance and Operations Coordinator

 - A service mindset that focuses on creating value, loyalty and trust among both colleagues and contributors to The Friends

 - A strong sense of personal responsibility and integrity

 Benefits and Compensation

 This is a .75 FTE exempt position that will work an average of 30 hours/week at The Friends’ offices, with occasional evening and weekend event support required.
 Salary for this position to be negotiated based on experience and qualifications.
 This position accrues vacation and sick, as well as holiday pay.
 This position is eligible for medical and dental insurance, long-term disability insurance, a cafeteria plan flex spending account, and retirement benefits (the latter after 12 consecutive months of employment).

-Interested, qualified candidates should send a resume and cover letter (outlining interest in the role as well as qualifications) to Beth Burns, President, at [email protected] The application deadline for this position is December 6, 2018.
+Interested, qualified candidates should send a resume and cover letter (outlining interest in the role as well as qualifications) to Beth Burns, President, at [email protected] Applications will be reviewed as they are received and the position will be filled when the best candidate is identified.
 Individuals from underrepresented groups are encouraged to apply.
 No phone calls, please.